 Colossians chapter one presents the uniqueness of the Lord Jesus Christ.
 First, the Holy Spirit presents his preeminence (1:15-18).
 Now he sets forth Jesus’ unique work.
 The Lord Jesus reconciles “all things” to himself.

 “and by Him to reconcile all things to Himself”

 “Reconcile” means to bring back to a former state of harmony.
 Reconciliation forms a unity that has its goal in Christ.
 A friendship has been restored between God and man.
 All enmity has been removed so as to leave no impediment to unity and peace.

 God reconciles all things to himself.
-God does not need reconciliation (II Cor 5:19).
+God does not need reconciliation (2 Cor 5:19).
 The Bible never says that God is reconciled.
 The enmity alone is ours.
 It is we who need to be reconciled.

 God’s requirement is that his perfect righteousness must be satisfied (propitiation).
 Christ’s death satisfied God’s holy demands.
-The whole world is savable by Christ’s death (II Cor 5:18-20).
+The whole world is savable by Christ’s death (2 Cor 5:18-20).
 Therefore, God IS already reconciled by what Jesus did on the cross.
 Each person on earth needs to respond to God.

 “by Him, whether things on earth or things in heaven”

 Jesus brought the whole universe into reconciliation, except rebellious angels and unbelieving man, into full accord with the mind of God (Eph.
 1:10).
 Things under the earth are subdued, not reconciled (Phil.
 2:10).

 All nature is under the curse of Genesis 3.
 Nature sings in the minor key.
 All of that will be removed when he comes back (Rom 8:19-22).
 This world is handicapped by the curse of God.
 That is why weeds grow faster than flowers.
 One day God will lift the curse.
 That is one of the effects of the death of Jesus upon the cross.
-In that day we will no longer need dentures, glasses or artificial limbs.
-In that day there will be no crop failure.
+On that day, we will no longer need dentures, glasses, or artificial limbs.
+On that day, there will be no crop failure.

 God is already reconciled; we do not have to plead with him to reconcile with us.